Filing a Claim Court of Claims

-The Court of Claims is the venue for all claims filed against the State of Illinois.
+The Court of Claims is the court of exclusive jurisdiction for all claims filed against the State of Illinois.

-- Complete the appropriate complaint form in its entirety; include your Social Security number or your Federal Employee Identification Number.
+- Please complete the relevant complaint form in its entirety; include your Social Security number or your Federal Employee Identification Number.

-- If you are represented by an attorney, complete the appropriate section of the complaint form so that all correspondence may be directed to the attorney's office.
-An attorney is specifically not required to file a lapsed appropriation claim.
-Any other claim may be filed with or without an attorney.
+- If you are represented by an attorney, also complete the appropriate section of the complaint form so that all correspondence may be directed to the attorney's office.

 630 S. College St.